Sulpitz/GuildInspector/README.md

 # GuildInspector
 Addon fow World of Warcraft Classic 1.13.2.

-It is a alternative Window to show Online Players in the Guild at a glance.
+It is a alternative Window to show online Players in the Guild at a glance.

 To open the Window:
 * Set a Hotkey in the Keybindings